slackboxster/js-class-enhancements/readme.md

 To replace a complicated import like:

 `import {Router} from '../../../blaa/thing/router.js'`

 use:

 `Import blaa.thing.router.Router`

+**Note** the capital `I` in `Import`... this is how the preprocessor distinguishes cool imports from lame imports.
+This could be made simpler in future by analyzing the structure of the import directive rather than looking at the first letter, but for now this is simpler from a code perspective.
+Definitely something a pull request could fix. :)

 In the future, you will be able to import all the classes underneath a directory by: